aredn/documentation/arednGettingStarted/node_admin.rst

 .. admonition:: Service Advertisement Process

-  OLSR (Optimized Link State Routing) and Babel propagate service entries to other nodes across the network.
+  The routing protocol will propagate service entries to other nodes across the network.
 Once every hour your node will verify that their own service entries are valid.
 Your node will **not** propagate services across the network if it finds any of these conditions after three attempts:

   1. The LAN host is not pingable from your node
   2. There is no service listening on the specified port